Analysis | Yet again, Trump pledges that the coronavirus will simply go away

 Obviously, he was wrong.

 That comment on Feb.
-26 was not the first time he’d claimed that the virus would simply dissipate.
+26 was not the first time he had claimed that the virus would simply dissipate.

 Feb.
 10. Said during a meeting with governors.
 Cases at the end of that day, according to data from Johns Hopkins University: 12.